Senate elections

 Campaign event: “Meet the candidates”

-Meet the Candidates is a community engagement event where constituents can directly interact with the individuals running for Senate.
-It is currently scheduled for January 20th, 2025.
-This is designed to foster meaningful dialogue between voters and candidates, and provides voters an opportunity to learn about policy platforms and ask questions.
+Meet the Candidates is a community engagement event where constituents can directly interact with individuals running for Senate.
+It is scheduled for September 15th at 6:30 PM.
+The event is designed to foster meaningful dialogue between voters and candidates and gives voters the opportunity to learn about policy platforms and ask questions.

 The event will be set up in an open-room format, similar to a club fair, with each candidate stationed at their own booth.
-Attendees are free to walk around, visit the candidates of their choice, and engage in conversations.
+Attendees are free to walk around, visit candidates of their choice, and engage in conversation.

 Candidates are recommended to:

-• Prepare a visual presentation highlighting their key policies and campaign priorities
+• Prepare a visual presentation highlighting key policies and campaign priorities

 Election process